 Your doctor may recommend a spinal fusion to stabilize a spine weakened by disease or injury permanently.
 The procedure involves the connection of two or more vertebrae to prevent them from moving and mimics your body’s natural healing process.

 Traditional spinal fusions involve significant surgical risks.
-At Advanced Spine and Pain, the experienced doctors utilize innovative, minimally invasive spinal fusion techniques.
+At Advanced Spine and Pain Center, the experienced doctors utilize innovative, minimally invasive spinal fusion techniques.

 Your doctor may recommend a spinal fusion if your spine needs stabilization due to disease or injury.
 Spinal fusions also correct both lumbar and cervical spinal problems and reduce spine-related pain.